LeonMoreno/00_libft/README.md

 	🚀 TLDR: This project gives you the opportunity to rewrite basic C functions to understand them and learn how to use them.
 The library will help you for your future projects in C.

-**NOTE:** To be successful with moulinette on this project I had to put all the files in the same directory.
-Then I have just put them in folders and modified the Makefile to have a better organized repository.

 ## Key points:

 * Deep understanding of many standard C library functions.